 - Medium cracks – 0.3 mm to 1.0 mm wide

 - Wide cracks – greater than 1.0 mm wide

 Spalling occurs when a large piece of concrete separates from the main member.
 Spalling defects are very similar to scaling in which just flakes break loose from concrete.

-This may reduce the strength of the structure and cause serve damage.
+This may reduce the strength of the structure and cause nerve damage.
 Spalling is more likely to occur in freezing and throwing conditions.

-It is also occurred by the formation of ice in the delaminated area results in the breaking off of the delaminated concrete.
+It is also occurred by the formation of ice in the delaminated area resulting in the breaking off of the delaminated concrete.
 The affected area left behind is known as a sharp edge.